subhashDev11/subhashDev11/README.md

 Here are some of my highlighted publications:

 🔹 **[1: Flutter zero to hero](https://amzn.in/d/fUj2Ulv)**
-*"Flutter Zero to Hero - 2023" is a comprehensive book that teaches beginners and experienced programmers the fundamentals of Dart programming and Flutter framework.
-The book is written by Subhash Chandra Shukla and is divided into several sections that cover a wide range of topics and concepts.*
+*"Flutter Zero to Hero - 2023" is a comprehensive book that teaches beginners and experienced programmers the fundamentals of Dart programming and Flutter framework.*

 🔹 **[2: Dart in Action](https://amzn.in/d/fKWKtOa)**
 *Dart in Action: Learn, Code, and Create" is a definitive guide to programming with the Dart programming language.*